 I have to say though, the takeaway chow mein is a little bit different from what we eat back home, so I’ve written this recipe based on the takeaway here.
 Trust me, it’s so easy.

-Prepare the Ingredients
+Prepare the ingredients

 An authentic Chinese chow mein will most likely have shredded pork in it, but it’s usually made with chicken or duck here in the UK Chinese takeaways.
 They’re all delicious.
 I love duck chow mein.

 As you can guess, the sauce is the essence of a good chow mein.
-The good news is that there’s no secret ingredient in it – all you need is dark and light soy sauce, and a pinch of sugar to bring out the flavour.
+The good news is that there’s no secret ingredient in it – all you need are dark and light soy sauces, and a pinch of sugar to bring out the flavour.
 You can use just light soy sauce, but it’s the dark soy sauce that gives the noodles a deep, rich, dark brown colour.
 Again, you can find dark soy sauce in most supermarkets but my go-to brand is Hong Kong-based Lee Kum Kee.
 It’s got an authentic richness and colour which I think is missing in most supermarket soy sauces in the UK.

-After trying so many times, I’ve finally worked out the ratio of soy sauce to sugar for the perfect chow mein sauce is 5 to 1.
+After trying so many times, I’ve finally worked out the ratio of soy sauce to sugar for the perfect chow mein sauce is 4 to 0.5.
 This will make your chow mein taste like it’s from your favourite Chinese takeaway down the road.
 You can add more sugar to the sauce, but if you make it too sweet, it’ll taste more like the Japanese teriyaki sauce, which is also made with just soy sauce and sugar but with a roughly 1:1 ratio.

-Use a good wok!
+Use a good wok

 Like many other Chinese stir-fries, the secret to a good chow mein is to use a good wok.
 Carbon steel is what the Chinese chefs will go for as the material is light and can retain high heat, allowing you to STIR and FRY.